 The other cause is hyperventilation.

-Hyperventilation is very common in those with anxiety disorders, especially panic disorder and post traumatic stress disorder.
+Hyperventilation is also common in those with anxiety disorders, especially panic disorder and post traumatic stress disorder.
 It occurs because anxiety changes breathing habits - not only during an anxiety attack, but also just in everyday life - and those changes involve:

 - Breathing too quickly.